 All Social Sciences’ honours programs enable students to participate in international opportunities after their second year.
 As international opportunities complement each other, you can choose to take part in more than one during your program.

-See Experience the World for information on how these experiences abroad can count toward your degree and to learn more about the requirements.
+Visit the Faculty of Social Sciences International Office's website for information on how these experiences abroad can count toward your degree and to learn more about the requirements.

 Once I’m Ready to Enter the Workforce, What can I Expect?